• Skip to primary navigation

 What This Means For Small Business Owners And Their Families

-For hiring, the benefit also works as a recruiting tool: a $2,500 pre-tax family benefit can stand out for small employers competing for parents in the workforce.
+For hiring, the benefit remains a recruiting tool: a $2,500 pre-tax family benefit can stand out for small employers competing for parents in the workforce.
+Employers who match the $1,000 federal pilot contribution for children born 2025 through 2028 also get a nondiscrimination testing safe harbor under the proposed rules.

 Don't Miss These Other Stories: